Ikorodu Bois from Nigeria remakes famous videos using household objects

 While their Instagram followers are clearly delighted, what do the parents of the boys think about their unusual hobby?

-“Looking at us now, what really brought us to where we are and what really takes us to the next level is actually the support of our parents,” says Babatunde.
+“Looking at us now, what brought us to where we are and what takes us to the next level is actually the support from our parents,” says Sanni.

 He says his parents were firm in their support, despite some criticism from community members.